 This study is the first to directly observe the temporal development of PES and make a prospective assessment of risk factors.
 The study also benefits from a homogenous group of participants, enucleated UM patients, who are at higher risk of PES than other enucleated patient [5].
 We asked patients only to report symptoms occurring during the past week to minimise recall error, but this bracketing of the recall period can lead to prevalence under-estimation.

 The main drawback of the study is the lack of power afforded by 105 participants.
 This is particularly important because change is modelled through statistical control of the autocorrelation.
 Although providing a rigorous test of sequence, controlling the autocorrelation reduces power.
+A further problem is that 105 of 224 eligible patients were recruited, which may cause unidentified sampling bias.
+We also note the temporal limitation of being unable to describe trends beyond the two years of the study.
 We did not conduct socket examinations, and thus cannot definitively eliminate anatomical explanations for PES.
-Caution in generalising findings to other eye amputation patients is advised due to the unique demographic, medical and psychological characteristics of UM patients.
+Nor did we eliminate sub-clinical phenomena at the local level or discomfort related to prostheses, and thus acknowledge limitations of any interpretations based on broader neural systems.
+Caution in generalising findings to other eye amputation patients is advised due to the unique demographic, medical and psychological characteristics of both UM patients and patients undergoing enucleation.
+In relation to the latter, we note that previous studies have not found consistent differences between enucleated and eviscerated patients in PES prevalence or characteristics [2,5,6,10].

 Theoretical Implications